louisaspicer/CV/README.md

 ## <a name="skills">Skills</a>

+#### Creative
+I have a highly creative background and have always tried to think outside of the box whilst tackling any challenge.
+This can be seen in many of the creative and media projects I’ve immersed myself in, such as designing environmental posters, creating experimental films, handcrafting a 3D poster from old books, creating an art installation piece about emotions and even exploring film theory from a new perspective.

 #### Quick Learner

 My experience at both Premier Comms and Makers Academy has proven that I am capable of learning and adapting quickly to a range of tasks.
 To ensure I was making the most of my time at Premier, I asked to help out in other departments, such as Digital Encoding and QC.
 Efficiently learning these new skills in a short period of time meant that I could help out in other departments when required.